 How are the data collected?

 Data are collected through a secure web-based system developed by the National Organization for Rare Disorders, Inc. (NORD), an independent non-profit committed to the identification, treatment, and cure of rare diseases.
 Study participants respond to questions grouped within a series of surveys developed per study standards and in collaboration with disease specific experts.
 Data will also be collected via telephone and video-based assessments by the Study Coordinator at baseline (first visit) and at three (3), six (6), nine (9), and twelve (12) months after study enrollment.
-Participants will also have the opportunity to provide information in a mobile app (the SHAPE app) designed specifically for this study.
-The SHAPE app will be launched in the Fall of 2020.
+Participants will also provide information in a mobile app (the SHAPE app) designed specifically for this study.

 How long will this study last?